 - Follow Creative Bloq on Instagram (opens in new tab)

-On the whole, VSCO’s filters give your images a subtle, filmic look that, when used thoughtfully, can raise them above the norm and add a real touch of sophistication.
-You can also, if you wish, tweak things further with the app’s own toolkit, which allows finer adjustments to fade, clarity, skin tone, tint, sharpen, saturation, contrast, temperature, exposure and other more.
+On the whole, a VSCO (opens in new tab) filter will give your images a subtle, filmic look that, when used thoughtfully, can raise them above the norm and add a real touch of sophistication.
+You can also, if you wish, tweak things further with the app’s own toolkit, which allows finer adjustments to fade, clarity, skin tone, tint, sharpen, saturation, contrast, temperature, exposure and much more.

-Rachel Etheredge, a strategist at Creative Parc and vice-president at AIGA San Antonio, is among the app's fans.
+Rachel Etheredge, a strategist at Creative Parc (opens in new tab), is among the app's fans.
 “I wouldn’t use it for curated design work on my business feed, of course,” she notes.
 “But I love it for my personal Instagram.”

 “I pay for all the filters through the annual membership,” she explains.
 “I start with one, and tweak and edit it with the photo editing tools until I get where I like.
 You can also copy the effect you create onto any other photo, so you don’t have to remember all your tweaks.”